The Ultimate Guide to Lupus: Natural Remedies for Lupus

 Diagnosis of lupus

-Doctors should consider looking out for antibodies in the blood, low red blood cell count (anaemia is common) and proteins in the urine.
-There are also tests for inflammation in the blood.
+Doctors should consider looking out for antibodies in the blood, low red blood cell count (anaemia is common) and proteins in urine.
+There are also tests for inflammation in the blood which can be helpful.

 Lupus and associated health problems